xstaticxgpx/zmqpush/README.md

 zmqpush
 =======

-Asynchronously queue STDIN and push with ZeroMQ.
+Asynchronously queue STDIN and push across the wire using ZeroMQ socket.

-Built with new python asyncio standard library, and aiozmq.
+Built with Python3's new asyncio module and aiozmq.

 Utilizes NONBLOCK stdin and Edge-Triggered epoll() to detect content and queue from stdin.